cse110-sp21-group32/cse110-sp21-group32/admin/meetings/051921-planning.md

  - Branch clean up:
     - For now we agree to delete all branches except main, ci-pipeline, cate-entry-detial
     - Beilie will clean up the repo structure of cate-entry-detial branch latter (delete duplicate and add comment)
+ - Decide on going for local storage now

 ## Attendence
  - [X] Aman Arora